internetarchive/dweb-mirror/README.md

 #### Rachel 3+ (32 bit intel box from World Possible)
 This is complex, the OS with the box is seriously out of date, see README-rachel.md

-#### Raspberry Pi 3
+#### Raspberry Pi 3 with or without Internet In A Box (IIAB)
-TODO-DOCS copy from Evernote notes taken during install
+This is complex, see [README-raspberrypi.md] then come back here to finish

 ### 3. Install dweb-mirror